Helping you grow closer to God

 Well, how do you draw near to God?
 It’s not just an emotional experience.
 How do you draw near to God?
 Well, since many of you are on that media fast because I double, double dared you, and some of you can’t resist that, with all this time you know what you will find?
 Just start reading through the New Testament.
 Just start taking walks, instead of watching TV, and talk to God.

 And when you’re hurt, tell Him you’re hurt.
 When you’re angry, just express it, and tell Him you’re angry.
-And the things and the needs that you don’t have, ask Him for, Lord, and say whatever you want!
+And the things and the needs that you don’t have, ask Him for.

 Get in the Scriptures, begin to pray, and then, you know what?
 Every New Testament command I can find is in the second person plural.
 There might be an exception or two.
 That means I am never expected to live this radical, New Testament, revolutionary life alone.
-I have to do it with people.
+I’ve got to do it with people.

 And you get in the Scriptures, and you begin to pray, and you get with some people who are making progress with the Lord, and you find some music, and a Bible-teaching church that teaches the Word, and lives authentic lives.
 And you know what?
 You’re drawing near to God.
 He’s going to draw near to you.

-And all the things you thought that were going to be delivered through your hedonism, that you’re being brainwashed, like I’m being brainwashed, day after day after day, God says, I’m going to give you better, and lasting, both now and forever.
+And all the things you thought that were going to deliver through your hedonism, that you’re being brainwashed, like I’m being brainwashed, day after day after day, God says, I’m going to give you better, and lasting, both now and forever.

 And so, there’s a private purification where you cleanse your hands.
 And you know what it is?
 You don’t hear this much anymore.
 Are you ready for this?
 Some of you, a number of things have come up in your mind.
 I’ve thrown a few little bombs out, have you noticed?
 The soaps over here, romance novels over here, pornography over here, materialism…